 Of course, with lossy compression, you can't get the original file back after it has been compressed.
 You're stuck with the compression program's reinterpretation of the original.
 For this reason, you can't use this sort of compression for anything that needs to be reproduced exactly, including software applications, databases and presidential inauguration speeches.

-For more information on file compression and related topics, check out the links on the next page.
+For more information on file compression and related topics, check out the links below.